Guillaume Schaeffer; Founding the Japanese Odyssey

 Know your limits.
 Then see what happens when you don’t take them into account – you’d be positively surprised.

 I feel that you don’t need to be a super athlete to do long distance riding.
 Being resilient is as important as being strong or fast.
 Patience and mental strength go a long way.
 And, as for more down-to-earth advice: pack light.
-You’ll often realize afterwards that you carried a lot of unnecessary stuff.
-And while titanium bolts and weight-weenie stuff won’t make any difference except emptying your wallet, 3 kg of package less will actually help.
+You’ll often realise afterwards that you carried a lot of unnecessary stuff.
+And while titanium bolts and weight-weenie stuff won’t make any difference except emptying your wallet, 3kg less luggage will actually help.
 Also, the less you pack, the less you have to worry about.

 What does the future hold for you? / What does the future hold for the Japanese Odyssey?